alexwmoore0/image-search/README.md

 The project runs with Java 8.

-You can build the jar with `./gradlew build`, then run with `java -jar build/libs/image-search.jar`, or just `./gradlew bootRun` to build and run in one step.

-If my hard-coded Clarifai API Key stops working (runs out of operations), you can also add

-`-DclarifaiApiKey=your_key_here`

-before the jar path, or after `bootRun`
+Build the jar: `./gradlew build`

+Run the jar: `java -jar -DclarifaiApiKey=your_key_here build/libs/image-search.jar`

+Build and run in one fell swoop: `./gradlew bootRun -DclarifaiApiKey=your_key_here`

 This will start the server on port `8080`.